mapbender/mapbender-starter/CONTRIBUTING.md

 ## Run bootstrap script

 Running the bootstrap script takes some time to get the required libraries and to prepare the project configurations.
-Bootstrap saves [Mapbender] starter configurations in `application/app/db/demo.sqlite` configuration file.
+Bootstrap saves [Mapbender] starter configurations in a `application/app/db/demo.sqlite` configuration file.
+After that, a SQLite testing database is created.
+In the end, the script starts an integrated webserver in your terminal.
+For more on that, check [start webserver].
 Symfony configurations are located under `application/app/config`.

 ```sh